poroping/terraform-provider-fortios/docs/data-sources/dlp_sensor.md

 layout: "fortios"
 page_title: "FortiOS: fortios_dlp_sensor"
 description: |-
-  Get information on a fortios Configure DLP sensors.
+  Get information on a fortios Configure sensors used by DLP blocking.
 ---

 # Data Source: fortios_dlp_sensor
-Use this data source to get information on a fortios Configure DLP sensors.
+Use this data source to get information on a fortios Configure sensors used by DLP blocking.

 ## Example Usage